Batkivshchyna: Euromaidan and return to government

 The party played a substantial role in the anti-government Euromaidan protests, which began in late November 2013 and culminated on 21 February 2014 impeachment of President Viktor Yanukovych after the February 2014 Ukrainian revolution, during which Tymoshenko was released from jail and officially rehabilitated.
 Immediately after the revolution, the Ukrainian Supreme Court closed the case and found that "no crime was committed".
 The European Court of Human Rights in Strasbourg acknowledged political persecution and torture and stopped studying the criminal cases against Yulia Tymoshenko dated 2011–2014.
-After Yanukovych's ouster, and return of the 2004 Constitution, a ruling coalition was formed, which included Batkivshchyna, UDAR and Svoboda.
+After Yanukovych's ousting, and return of the 2004 Constitution, a ruling coalition was formed, which included Batkivshchyna, UDAR and Svoboda.
 This coalition put together a coalition government headed by Arseniy Yatsenyuk.

 Yulia Tymoshenko began to reform the party following the revolution.
-In early August 2014 Batkivshchyna expelled more than 1,500 members, including more than 700 deputies, in a lustration campaign.
+In early August 2014, Batkivshchyna expelled more than 1,500 members, including more than 700 deputies, in a lustration campaign.

-The party has its own Batkivshchyna Battalion that has fought in the War in Donbass since May 2014.
+The party has its own Batkivshchyna Battalion that has fought in the War in Donbas since May 2014.

 Post Euromaidan 2014 parliamentary elections and split of People's Front

-On 22 September 2014 the Central Election Commission made the decision to register Batkivshchyna in a nationwide multi-member constituency at the extraordinary elections to the Verkhovna Rada.
+On 22 September 2014, the Central Election Commission made the decision to register Batkivshchyna in a nationwide multi-member constituency at the extraordinary elections to the Verkhovna Rada.
 Batkivshchyna garnered 894,837 votes (5.68%) in the elections, which meant that it was admitted to the 8th convocation of the Verkhovna Rada of Ukraine with 17 seats on party lists, and two seats in majority constituencies.
 Following the elections the party became a member of the coalition supporting the current second Yatsenyuk Government and had one minister in this government.

-On 11 December 2014 parliament supported Yulia Tymoshenko's initiative calling for the release of Nadiya Savchenko.
+On 11 December 2014, parliament supported Yulia Tymoshenko's initiative calling for the release of Nadiya Savchenko.
 On 25 May 2016, Savchencko was exchanged in a prisoner swap for two Russian GRU officers captured by Ukraine.
 (Technically, she was granted a pardon by president Vladimir Putin.)

-On 17 February 2016 Batkivshchyna withdrew from the Second Yatsenyuk Government following a vote in the Rada to remove Yatsenyuk from his position, which was rejected by a majority.
+On 17 February 2016, Batkivshchyna withdrew from the Second Yatsenyuk Government following a vote in the Rada to remove Yatsenyuk from his position, which was rejected by a majority.

 The party did not join the coalition that supports the Groysman Government, which was installed on 14 April 2016.

 During 17 July 2016 constituency mid-term elections the party won two (extra) seats in the Ukrainian parliament.

-On 15 December 2016 Batkivshchyna expelled the number 1 on its 2014 parliamentary election list, Nadiya Savchenko, from its parliamentary faction in response to her earlier meeting with separatist leaders Aleksandr Zakharchenko (of the Donetsk People's Republic) and Igor Plotnitsky (of the Luhansk People's Republic).
+On 15 December 2016, Batkivshchyna expelled the number 1 on its 2014 parliamentary election list, Nadiya Savchenko, from its parliamentary faction in response to her earlier meeting with separatist leaders Aleksandr Zakharchenko (of the Donetsk People's Republic) and Igor Plotnitsky (of the Luhansk People's Republic).
 The party saw this meeting as "negotiations with terrorists" and "adamantly opposed" it.